Program: Brundibár - Sarasota Youth Opera & Embracing Our Differences

 Since 1984, Sarasota Youth Opera (SYO) has given young people age 8 to 18 an opportunity to experience the magic of opera.
 SYO is the only program in the United States committed to presenting annual, full-scale opera productions for young voices with professional musicians, direction, and costume and scenic design.
 Embracing Our Differences is proud to collaborate with area arts organizations to bring our message of "diversity and inclusion" to children through the arts.

-*Teachers may request a Holocaust survivor (either 1st or 2nd generation) speak to their classroom(s) prior to the performance, courtesy of The Jewish Federation of Sarasota- Manatee.
+*Teachers were able to request a Holocaust survivor (either 1st or 2nd generation) speak to their classroom(s) prior to the performance, courtesy of The Jewish Federation of Sarasota- Manatee.